Why is this medication prescribed?

 Before taking pemigatinib,

-• tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
-If you are female, you will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment and for at least 1 week after your final dose.
-If you are a male, you and your partner should use birth control during your treatment and for 1 week after your final dose.
+- tell your doctor if you are pregnant, plan to become pregnant, or if you plan on fathering a child.
+You may need to take a pregnancy test before you start treatment and should not become pregnant while you are taking pemigatinib.
+If you or your partner can become pregnant, use effective birth control to prevent pregnancy during your treatment and for 1 week after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you or your partner become pregnant while taking pemigatinib, call your doctor immediately.
 Pemigatinib may harm the fetus.

 What special dietary instructions should I follow?